rob1490/Website-Test-Scripts/README.md

 # Selenium Script
 The Selenium script uses Selenium to automate the inputting of characters directly in the website.
 The script can be adjusted to have a varying length of time in between the characters.
 The script will print a SUCCESS if the credentials were able to log into the website, and a FAILURE if the credentials did not work, or if there was something preventing the credentials from working.

+# Registration Scripts
+The create account scripts function similarly to the login scripts created in the master branch.
+However, they attempt to register accounts with a list of credentials.
+This can be helpful with bot detection as bot could potentially try and see if credentials have been used before to make an account on a website.

+These particular scripts attempt to register an account by using a First Name, Last Name, Date of Birth, and a Social Security Number that are listed in that order in a separate text document.